 We had a casual fifteen-minute conversation in which the rep discussed what they did and answered any questions they had.
 He told me they aim to get about ten investments a year, or about one every six weeks, and that the $1,000,000 valuation deals often close in about a week.
 They can hold shares if you want, so you can do additional research without feeling pressure to buy right then and there, but I declined.
 It was probably the most casual low-pressure “sales” call I've ever been on and I appreciated that.

 Pros & Cons of Investing with Masterworks

-- You can open an account with as little as $1,000, and purchase a share of any piece of rare art available for just $20.
+- You can open an account with no minimum and purchase a share of any piece of rare art available for just $20.